microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks.md

 ## Firewall configuration

-You optionnally can configure the firewall protecting your notification URL to allow inbound connections only from Microsoft Graph.
-This allows you to reduce your exposure further to rogue actors sending invalid notifications to your notification URL so they can trigger the custom logic you implemented.
-For a complete list of IP addresses used by Microsoft Graph to deliver change notifications please refer to [additional endpoints for Office 365](https://docs.microsoft.com/office365/enterprise/additional-office365-ip-addresses-and-urls) under the "Microsoft Graph Change Notifications" entry.
+You can optionally configure the firewall that protects your notification URL to allow inbound connections only from Microsoft Graph.
+This allows you to reduce further exposure to invalid notifications that are sent to your notification URL.
+These invalid notifications can be trying to trigger the custom logic that you implemented.
+For a complete list of IP addresses used by Microsoft Graph to deliver change notifications, see [additional endpoints for Office 365](https://docs.microsoft.com/office365/enterprise/additional-office365-ip-addresses-and-urls) under "Microsoft Graph Change Notifications".

-> **Note:** The IP addresses listed used to deliver change notifications can be updated at any time without notice.
+> **Note:** The listed IP addresses that are used to deliver change notifications can be updated at any time without notice.

 ## See also